Semrush vs Ahrefs: Which SEO Tool Should You Choose?

 It depends on your requirements.
 Both platforms offer massive keyword databases with tens of billions of keywords globally.
 The difference lies in what additional data you need.

-• 25-27 billion keyword database
+• Large keyword database (25–27 billion keywords)

-• Covers multiple search engines (Google, YouTube, Amazon, Bing)
+• Multi-search-engine coverage (Google, YouTube, Amazon, Bing)

 Backlinks are where Ahrefs built its reputation, though Semrush has invested heavily to compete with one of the industry’s largest backlink indexes.